Why Participate in Students@Work

 • Set expectations of the workplace, including the knowledge and skills necessary to thrive in today’s work environment, as well as language, dress and the concept of personal responsibility.

-Step 7: By January 26, 2024, let Brianna Green (Brianna.Green@nc.gov) know how your business is participating.
-This includes which school(s) are involved, the county in which they are located, the date of your program; the time of your program, what type of class you will be presenting to, how many students are involved and a general description of how the program will be structured and details of what the students will be learning.
+Step 7: By around February 28, 2025, let Megan Johnson (megan.johnson@nc.gov) know how your business is participating by submitting the 2025 S@W Program Form.
+This includes which school(s) are involved, the date of your program and a general description of how the program will be structured and details of what the students will be learning.

-Step 8: Provide school contact with pre-program information documents for participating teachers and students offering a brief summary of who your company is and what the students will be doing and are expected to learn during your program.
-This document needs to be submitted to Brianna Green (Brianna.Green@nc.gov) by January 26, 2023 and to the school coordinator by February 9th, 2024.
+Step 8: Provide school contact with Pre-Program Information Document (see Toolkit page 9) for participating teachers and students offering a brief summary of who your company is and what the students will be doing and are expected to learn during your program.
+This document should also be submitted to Megan Johnson (megan.johnson@nc.gov) by February 28, 2025.

-Step 9: Take photos of your Students@Work℠ program that align with your partnering school system’s requirements and upload to your business album in NCBCE’s Flickr account during Students@Work℠ Month or following completion of your program.
+Step 9: Take photos of your Students@Work℠ program that align with your partnering school system’s requirements and upload to your business album in NCBCE’s Flickr account during Students@Work℠ Month or following completion of your program (see Flickr instructions on page 9).

 Expectations for Local School Coordinators

-• This includes letting the partnering business know how many students will be participating and what type of class(es) they will be presenting to.
+• Communicating with the business to plan the Students@Work℠ program.
+All programs should be finalized around February 28, 2025.
+This includes letting the partnering business know how many students will be participating and what type of class(es) they will be presenting to.

 Register with the Navigator